uGOsnow

 Tribord sunglasses for skiing and snowboarding

 Coming in securely at the affordable end of the sunglasses spectrum are these excellent polarized sunnies from Decathlon.
 These are marketed as sailing sunglasses, mostly because they float.
-I actually bought them for paddleboarding but they offer excellent protection, the polarized lenses are some of the best I’ve seen on any pair of sunglasses, let alone budget sunnies.
+I actually bought them for paddleboarding but they offer excellent protection, the polarised lenses are some of the best I’ve seen on any pair of sunglasses, let alone budget sunnies.
 And, perhaps the reason they became a firm fave for my snowboarding trips is that they offer a secure fit – so no coming loose with all that action.

 They come with a nice mirrored tint and are, technically, unisex.